F-said/ds_aep_package/week_1/10_15/sprint1.md

 ## Goals

+You should begin your project by identifying your overarching goals.

-This should go beyond technical terms and accurately describe the *thing* that your project will accomplish.
+This goes beyond technical terms and describes the *thing* that your project will accomplish.
 If you were to describe the purpose of this project to someone that does not operate in Python, or in any other technical capacity, how would you describe it to them?

 For example, if you were designing a project that scraped data from multiple "predictions markets" and evaluated "market sentiment" by calculating descriptive statistics, you may state that the overarching goal of this project is to *"Evaluate and identify to which political or economic outcome the market is biased towards, by aggregating prediction market trends.*"

 ## Requirements

 Each project, regardless of its core-content, will fulfill the outlined specifications (based on the type of project you choose).
+As you complete your project, ensure that you are on the correct path by comparing your work to this list.

 **Analytics**
 * Exploratory analysis is performed